 Places to buy Tokyo Subway Day Passes

-**Note: The Tokyo Subway Pass is available only from certain vendors.
+**Note: The Tokyo Subway Pass / Tokyo Metro Pass is sold at specific locations.
 In Tokyo, passes can be purchased from Narita Airport, Haneda Airport, at designated hotels, or the list of vendors below.
 Tickets can be purchased prior to travel with designated travel agencies.
 Tokyo Metro has a list of companies that sell this pass outside of Japan.

 Haneda Airport (International Terminal Visitor Information Center)*1, Narita Airport*.
 Only sold to overseas visitors on tourist visas.
 (Passports will be checked)